About Visual Perception

 For example, a study involving 10 to 12 year old children that used the Clock Drawing Test (a medically recognized test of spatial awareness) found that students with dyslexia as well as garden variety learning problems frequently exhibit a spatial deficit (involving the right parietal cortex) compared with normal readers.
 That is to say, they tend to neglect the left side of space more often as shown by a gap in the picture of a clock they’ve been asked to draw (see below).9

-An interesting point about this study is that the findings from the Clock Drawing Test (considered robust from age 8 years+) do not correlate well with those of the Block Design Test which is routinely used by psychologists (WISC-R) for testing spatial reasoning.
+An interesting point about this study is that the findings from the Clock Drawing Test (considered robust from age 8 years+) do not correlate well with those of the Block Design Test in the WISC-R for testing spatial reasoning.
 Because the Clock Drawing Test draws from memory it reveals something about the individual’s internal representation of space.
 In contrast, the Block Design Test draws on higher cognitive processing skills that do not rely as heavily on ones internal spatial organization.

 In a series of studies by Winner et al (2001) it was shown that in most cases dyslexics were observed to be the same or worse on a broad range of visual spatial tasks except for one task (ie. the speed of recognition of “impossible figures”) where dyslexics were found to be faster but no more accurate than non-dyslexics.
 They make some suggestions as to why dyslexics might be over represented in professions that require spatial reasoning.
 This highlights the complexity of the visual spatial problem as well as the need to consider the broader developmental picture.